Flag of South Africa (1928–1994): Adoption

 Before 31 May 1928 the only flag that had official status in the Union of South Africa was the United Kingdom's Union Jack as South Africa was part of the British Empire.
 The South African Red Ensign was used as an unofficial flag.
 In 1925, discussion rose about creating a new flag for South Africa as many descendants of Boers found the Union Jack unacceptable after the Second Boer War.
 In 1926 the Balfour Declaration granted South Africa legislative autonomy, opening the possibility of a new flag.
 British South Africans wanted the Union Jack in the new flag as part of the British Empire while the Afrikaners did not.
 The majority British Natal Province threatened to secede from the Union if the Union Jack was removed.
 A compromise was reached whereby the new flag would consist of the Prinsenvlag as this was the first flag raised on South Africa and a badge in the centre consisting of the Union Jack with the flags of the Orange Free State and the South African Republic.
 The Union Jack was mirrored in the new flag with the hoist on the right so that it did not take precedence over the others.
 This was denounced by D. F. Malan, then the South African Minister of Home Affairs, who described the group of miniature flags "a scab... which will one day fall off".
-The South Africa Red Ensign would be retained as South Africa's merchant ensign until 1951.
+The South African Red Ensign would be retained as South Africa's merchant ensign until 1951.

 In 1927, the Afrikaner-majority Parliament of South Africa passed the Union Nationality and Flag Act, which stated that the Union Jack and the new flag of the Union of South Africa were to have equal status as the flag of South Africa.
 The act came into force in 1928 when both flags were raised over the Houses of Parliament, Cape Town and the Union Buildings in Pretoria.
 This dual status was ended in 1957 with the passing of the Flags Amendment Act which declared that the Oranje, Blanje, Blou would be the sole flag of South Africa, with the act also declaring that "Die Stem van Suid-Afrika" would be the country's sole anthem and dropping "God Save the Queen".